-For federal networks, this incremental rollout can allow for working with sub-organizations to bring them onto the ZT network gradually while working closely with the leadership and users of that sub-organization.
+For federal networks, this incremental rollout can allow for working with sub-organizations to bring them onto the ZT network gradually while working closely with the leadership and users of that suborganization.
+This page intentionally left blank.

 4. CONCLUSION

 This document reviewed what ZT is, outlining the five core principles of a ZT architecture: universal authentication, access segmentation, least privilege authorization, encryption everywhere, and monitoring everything.
 ZT does have some shortcomings, mainly in a lack of definition, unclear criteria, and lack of knowledge in the degree of benefit to an organization.